 This course can be taken as stand-alone, or as part of the Diploma in Human Rights and Forced Displacement.
-The dates for the offering of this course in 2016 (stand-alone as well as part of Diploma) is 26 October – 6 December, 2016.

 This certificate course introduces learners to the various dimensions of human rights protection as it applies to Internally Displaced Persons (IDPs).
 The rise of internal conflicts in the last couple of decades, accompanied with natural disasters in many poorest parts of the world, has led to emergence of more than 27 million IDPs today.
 It is obvious that their particularly vulnerable situation creates deep inroads into their human rights.
 This course addresses the international legal principles and guidelines for protection of IDPs, and the operational challenges to their protection and durable solutions.
 The course is designed to provide a contemporary flavour to the topic using recent and emerging crises situations around the world as case examples.
 The course begins with an overview of the contexts in which IDPs emerge in today’s world, before addressing the international and regional legal frameworks for the protection of their human rights.
 The institutional dimension of operational responses is then analyzed by understanding and deconstructing the Cluster Approach, as well as the role of UNHCR in the protection of IDPs.
 The role of civil society as well as gender dimensions of protection of IDPs is then analyzed.
 Finally, the course looks at the possible durable solutions and contemporary challenges thereto in the context of IDPs.